IDHalverson/outlook-group-emails/README.md

 ⏹️ - If you need to see/interact with the duplicates, turn off the extension.
 :hammer_and_wrench: - There is a version 1.1 with minor fixes being reviewed by Google as we speak.
 :telephone_receiver: - If you have issues, reach out to me instead of leaving a bad review :wink: :wink: :wink:

+---

+## Issues
+Visit the Issues tab, open one, and react with a ➕ to vote for that issue.